Employment Screening for the Engineering Industry

 - Software Engineering

 - Systems Engineering

 Many large engineering firms are moving towards a new type of work force by increasing contract employees to up to 20% of total employee makeup.
 Especially in technological fields, the use of contract employees is growing.
-Contractors are of particular use if a client needs a particular expertise, but only for a short period of time, and these positions are often filled by engineering and technical staffing firms.
+These positions are often filled by engineering and technical staffing firms.
 Crimcheck specializes in engineering background checks for staffing firms, and we are aware of the specialized needs that affect their hiring processes, such as:

 - Government clearance watch lists